Andy Cutting: Career

 Cutting works regularly as a session musician, with artists as diverse as Sting, June Tabor and Chumbawamba.
 He has been a member of several bands, including Fernhill and Tanteeka.
 As well as the Wood & Cutting duo, he is part of the trio 1651 (with Mark Emerson and Tim Harries), the John McCusker Band, the Kate Rusby Trio and the Kate Rusby Band.
 He is also a popular workshop tutor and has taught at summer schools for Folkworks.
 He is the diatonic accordion tutor at the Burwell Bash.

 In March 2011, Cutting was part of the Cecil Sharp Project, a joint commission between Shrewsbury Folk Festival and EFDSS that saw him and seven other modern folk musicians take part in a week-long residential project to create new works related to life and works of folk collector Cecil Sharp.

-Andy Cutting is part of Leveret, with Sam Sweeney and Rob Harbron.
+Andy Cutting is part of Leveret, with Sam Sweeney on fiddle and Rob Harbron on concertina.
 The trio formed in 2014 and have been described by The Guardian as "magical", and Cutting as a "melodeon and accordion virtuoso".
 In 2018 The Arts Desk named Leveret's album, Inventions one of their top 3 albums of the year, describing them as creating "strikingly new English instrumental music."

 Cutting also performs and records as Simpson Cutting Kerr with guitarist Martin Simpson and fiddle player Nancy Kerr.
 Their debut CD Murmurs was well received with The Telegraph naming it one of the best folk albums of 2015, describing them as "three of Britain’s finest musicians and interpreters of songs and tunes, each an acknowledged virtuoso in their own right".